karim-khaled-taha/Computer-Vision/Computer Vision/2-control-led-intensity-by-finger/README.md

 ## Features
 - **Hand Gesture Recognition**: Detects hand landmarks and tracks the position of the thumb and index finger.
 - **LED Level Control**: Calculates the distance between the thumb and index finger, maps it to a percentage, and sends the value to the Arduino to adjust the LED brightness.
+- **Normalizing Fingertip Distance**:This section normalizes the distance between the thumb and index finger relative to an average reference distance.
+The goal is to make the gesture detection independent of hand size or varying distances from the camera.
 - **Real-time Processing**: Displays FPS (Frames per Second) and real-time values for fingertip distance and corresponding LED brightness level.

 ## Requirements